Everything you need to know about apples, from the flavors and seasons to cooking and using them in your favorite recipes!

 The best time to get apples is between the end of the July and the start of November.
 However, each variety of apple has their spotlight moment!

 Gala, granny smith, and honeycrisp peak first, with estimated dates encompassing September for Gala, the end of September into October for granny smith, and September to November for honeycrisp.

 Pink lady apples are at their peak in the middle of October, and fuji apples are delish at the end of October.

 We’re lucky because we can get most varieties at any point throughout the year!
 But these timeframes are when the apples are the most in season, and therefore the most delicious.

 Apple varieties hold more differences than just color.
 Their tastes and level of sweetness varies, as do their cooking qualities and textures!
 Did you know that different types of apples are better for different kinds of recipes?
 There are some you should cook with, and others that are better eaten raw!
 Grab out full guide to the 29 most common types of apples here!
-But a handful of common apples include:
+But a handful of common apples for eating include:

 Taste: The taste of pink lady apples is more tart than not, but it’s not sour either.
 They’re very sweet!

 Best used for: Pink lady apples are delicious eaten in baked goods, but they are also the perfect option for eating raw.
 Because they oxidize slowly, their flesh doesn’t turn brown as fast as other varieties, making them great for packing slices in lunches or including on charcuterie boards!

 Taste: Honeycrisp apples are extra sweet, crisp, and refreshing.